Whether it's a misunderstanding over who did what, a clash of ideas or a tangle of personal relationships, conflict is inevitable in any workplace.

 Opposing viewpoints, behaviors and work styles can cause a lot of arguments and misunderstandings among colleagues, Wortham said.
 If clashing personalities are the root cause of a lot of your team's problems, work on being more aware of the differences in how you view a situation.

-"Whether it be how a meeting was run, how a strategy was deployed or how stakeholders were engaged, recognizing that other people can interpret the same event in different ways is important to remember in order to resolve conflicts when they arise," Wortham told Business News Daily. "[Knowing] how you prefer to communicate and being able to recognize others' communication styles can help build the bridges of understanding."
+"Whether it be how a meeting was run, how a strategy was deployed or how stakeholders were engaged, recognizing that other people can interpret the same event in different ways is important to remember in order to resolve conflicts when they arise," Wortham said. "[Knowing] how you prefer to communicate and being able to recognize others' communication styles can help build the bridges of understanding."